When Fantasy Becomes the Voice of Faith: How Edgy “Christian” Fiction Is Transforming Today’s Church

 In recent years, fiction aimed at Christians has exploded in the marketplace with such new categories as Christian Fantasy, Christian Science Fiction, Supernatural, and Christian Futuristic Fiction (often apocalyptic).
 Christian novels used to be relatively wholesome and instructive, but nowadays many popular and even Christian authors are emphasizing disturbing elements common to pagan, occult, and secular novels.

 Some publishers are fueling the flood by trying to repeat the phenomenal sales of Frank Peretti’s spiritual warfare novels, the Left Behind series, and the fantasy novels of J. R. R. Tolkien and C. S. Lewis with countless imitations and wannabes.
-(Estimates of the worldwide sales figures of The Lord of the Rings run from 150 to 200 million.)ii This is all part of an enormous rise in the love and promotion of fantasy and mythology.
-As one article about the movement says, “Fantasy became the voice of faith.
-And it made for a cracking good story.”iii
+(Estimates of the worldwide sales figures of The Lord of the Rings run from 150 to 200 million, according to Zaleski, 2015.)
+This is all part of an enormous rise in the love and promotion of fantasy and mythology.
+As the Zaleskis ' article about the Inklings says, “Fantasy became the voice of faith.
+And it made for a cracking good story.”